 - Assume all ABM tactics are relevant – your firm, teams, and go-to-market are different from others.
 Scale efforts on deal size and quantity.

-- Use the same message to all accounts – The point here is to find account segments to deliver most personalized/relevant message.
+- Use the same message to all accounts – The point here is to find account segments to deliver the most personalized/relevant message.

 ABM change in mindset has been one that has been a long time to come for marketers… go out and embrace it!
+This is an opportunity for marketing to expand their leadership across the organization and begin adopting full B2B or ABX strategies for revenue growth and retention.

 How has ABM changed your go-to-market strategies?
 Where do you need help?